kamsalisbury/kamsalisbury.github.io/_posts/2020-10-07-My-RHEL-8-Podman-Container-Notes.md

-On the CentOS (and Redhat Enterprise) Linux platform, podman is the utility to run containers without the complexity of a Kubernetes daemon service configuration.
+On Redhat Enterprise Linux platform, podman is the utility to run containers without the complexity of a Kubernetes daemon service configuration.
 Even better, podman uses the same commands as Docker, so I don't "have to" install a Docker environment.
-Update: Redhat has ended their support of resources for the CentOS program.
-CentOS will not receive updates after 2021.
-[Redhat has added a Redhat Enterprise Linux subscription benefit to their developers program](https://developers.redhat.com/articles/getting-red-hat-developer-subscription-what-rhel-users-need-know) which basically allows me to convert my few CentOS VMs to RHEL.
-I have updated these notes to reflect any RHEL specific changes.
+[Redhat has added a Redhat Enterprise Linux subscription benefit to their developers program](https://developers.redhat.com/articles/getting-red-hat-developer-subscription-what-rhel-users-need-know) which basically allows me to run RHEL VMs and containers on those VMs.

 Links to get started...
 [CHAPTER 4.
 RUNNING CONTAINERS AS SYSTEMD SERVICES WITH PODMAN](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/managing_containers/running_containers_as_systemd_services_with_podman)